 One other instrument from Ancient Rome is the bagpipe.

-However, the Caledonii people, or who became known as the Scots, decided they rather liked this instrument.
 They came to treasure the bagpipe so much so that the Scottish warriors kept fighting as long as the piper was playing.
 Many a battle was won because of the piper.
 This was so successful that the British outlawed the bagpipe for this reason.
 They considered it a weapon.

 When I see the marching band march onto a football field at halftime, you now know where my mind goes.
 But, if you ask my hubby, he'll say I see Rome in every thing.